New Revised Standard Version

 Verse 26

-So when you get into trouble, I will laugh at you.
-I will mock you when terror strikes —
+I also will laugh at your calamity; I will mock when panic strikes you,

 Verse 27